zMag33z/mag-react-portfolio/README.md

-# Mag's Personal Portfolio
+# Mag's Professional Portfolio

-## This is a personal portfolio built using React's technological library.
+## This is a Professional Portfolio built using React's technological library.

 ### Table of Contents